-This can easily be done with a PowerShell based solution for smaller environments or a Farm Solution for enterprise sized companies.
+This can easily be done with a PowerShell based solution for smaller environments or a Farm Solution for enterprise-sized companies.

 Separate Test and Production

-Spend the money and setup a second (Single Server) Farm for testing and development purposes.
+Spend the money and set up a second (Single Server) Farm for testing and development purposes.
 There is nothing worse than mixing up not-working-development-stuff, half-baked-testing-sites and completely messed up production environments.

 Don’t ignore patching

-There is a lot of stuff you can do to keep your enviroment clean.
+There is a lot of stuff you can do to keep your environment clean.
 And the best thing is: The less stuff is on your system, the less you have to worry about in case something goes wrong.